Please read article and/or Click to watch video:

 More than 20 years later, Kirby & Lee revamp him into a new Silver Age version and then combining him with the Antarctic Savage Land in Uncanny X-Men 10, 1965 titled “The World that Time Forgot” , they fused the two ERB novels into an ongoing grand Marvel adventure.

 1927.
-Buck Rogers premiered as Anthony Rogers in a pulp magazine, and he had a flying jet pack.
+Buck Rogers premiered as Anthony Rogers in a pulp magazine, and the cover had a flying jet pack.
 I’ve always enjoyed the hero who can use ingenuity, engineering and jet packs to fly.
 A fantastic metaphor for self-discipline, bravery and luck with a modern day Icarus having to stay careful not to fly too close to the ground or the sun.
 Buck Rogers Newspaper strip 1929, King of the Rocket Men film 1949, Mystery in Space 90, 1964 and Rocketeer Adventure Magazine 1988.
 Buck Rogers would go on to have King Features Syndicate create their own character with similar properties, which would be Flash Gordon who would go on to inspire many comic book characters which is in CBH episode 4, the Newspaper Strips episode.

 1931 Night Hawk, an English pulp about a wealthy man Thurston Kyle who fought crime in a mechanized winged suit.
 He was referred to as “The Winged Avenger” in 1932.
 Most possibly the first flying armor suited super hero.